 Mini implants are much smaller than regular dental implants.
 Additionally, mini implants are unlike traditional dental implants because they do not require good jaw bone thickness for placement.
 In fact, mini implants are an excellent option for patients who lack sufficient bone thickness to accommodate a traditional dental implant.

 Mini dental implants provide you with several important benefits:

 - Significantly less expensive than traditional dental implants

 - Can be a good alternative for patients who lack the necessary jaw bone thickness to accommodate a traditional implant

-- Minimally invasive procedure that heals much quicker than traditional implants
+- A minimally invasive procedure that heals much quicker than traditional implants

-- Implants serve as a replacement root which preserves your remaining bone structure
+- Mini Implants serve as a replacement root which preserves your remaining bone structure

 Candidates For Mini Implants

 Ideal candidates for a mini dental implant have healthy gum tissue.
 If you currently suffer from periodontal disease, you must have this condition treated before you can move forward with your mini implants.
-Other conditions which may rule you out as a candidate include uncontrolled diabetes and prior radiation treatments in your jaw.
+Other conditions that may rule you out as a candidate include uncontrolled diabetes and prior radiation treatments in your jaw.

 Mini Dental Implants Procedure